dvdm-qorvo/QMatter/README.md

 > **WARNING:** To control the PTC software, additional tooling, called Radio Control Console (RCC), on an external PC is
 > needed.
 This RCC tooling is only supported for Windows machines.
 So make sure if you want to start using PTC software,
 > a Windows machine is at hand.

+> **WARNING:** In the QPG6105 radio board design, the diversity antenna efficiency is not fully optimized.
+It is not
+> recommended to evaluate the maximum range of the QPG6105 using the development kit hardware.
+Qorvo’s production boards
+> and customer layouts typically achieve -2 dBm to -3 dBm antenna efficiency.

 ## More information